stathissideris/dali/doc/layout.md

 In this example, no `:position` parameter was defined, so the whole layout happened in relation to the position of the first element.

-The exact distance between the centers is determined by the *widest* or the *tallest* element (depending on the direction) and also by the `:gap` parameter.
+The exact distance (step) between the centers is determined by the *widest* or the *tallest* element (depending on the direction) and also by the `:gap` parameter.
+You can override this distance calculation by passing `:step`, in which case `:gap` is ignored.
 The `dali/distribute` layout also supports the 4 directions supported by stack.

 ### Align